 The squint may make it difficult for the two eyes to work together and this may reduce the child’s 3-D (depth) vision.
-This does not usually cause children any problems in their everyday lives but there are a few careers that they may not be able to do, for example driver, fire-fighter, pilot.
-Some squints can affect the child’s appearance .
+This does not usually cause children any problems in their everyday lives, but there are a few careers that they may not be able to do, for example, driver, fire-fighter, pilot.
+Some squints can affect a child’s appearance.

 What treatments may be needed?

-Many children with a squint need glasses.
+Many children with squint need glasses.
 The most common reason for glasses is that the child has long-sight which is causing one eye to turn inwards.
-The long-sighted glasses help the eyes to focus and may stop the eye turning.
+The long-sighted lenses help the eyes to focus and may stop the eye rolling.
 You may still notice the squint when the glasses are taken off.

-Wearing a patch over the stronger eye can improve the sight in the eye with the squint, if the sight is reduced because the eye has not been used properly.
-The patch only helps to improve the vision in the lazy eye and does not treat the squint itself but it is important to improve the vision before the squint can be treated.
+Wearing a patch over the stronger eye can improve the sight in the eye with the squint if the sight is reduced because the eye has not been used correctly.
+The patch only helps to improve the vision in the lazy eye and does not treat the squint itself, but it is essential to enhance the vision before the squint can be treated.